 With time the fat pads supporting the tissue and the underlying bone thins, causing a descent in the tissues.
 The Jawline also changes shape, which allows for accumulation of tissue in the jowls.
 The displaced filler leans on the jawline causing the pockets to form either side of the chin.

-What products are used?
+What products are used for jowl treatments?